telerik/kendo-ui-core/docs/controls/hybrid/drawer/drawer.md

         </ul>
     </div>

+## Customization

-## Associating the Drawer with remote Views
+### Associate Drawer with Remote Views

+The `views` array allows you to associate the Drawer with a list of view IDs on which the Drawer will appear.

+> **Important**
+>
-`views` array allows the developer to associate the Drawer with a list of view IDs on which the drawer will appear.
-In case when the Drawer has to be linked with a remote View, the developer should include in the views array its relative path, **not** the ID of the element.
+> If the Drawer has to be linked with a remote View, include in the views array its relative path, and not the ID of the element.

-### Drawer associated with remote View
+The example below demonstrates a Drawer associated with a remote View.

+###### Example

     <!-- local view -->
     <div id="foo" data-role="view">